What is Performance Management?

 What is the importance of Performance Management?

-The Performance Management process combines information gathering through monitoring goal completion, feedback, and discussions.
+Now that we know what is performance management, we can know the importance of performance management, the Performance Management process combines information gathering through monitoring goal completion, feedback, and discussions.
 By analyzing successes, strengths, learning from mistakes and examining potential for growth and development, businesses can develop talent, enhance individual performance and weed out problems.
 This makes it a vital aspect of any firm.

 Encourages Employee Reward and Recognition